Best Dive Computer in 2020 – Editor’s Picks

 The features you get even include a 3D compass.
 If you combine that with the wireless air integration you end up not needing a bunch of other gauges and devices.

-Even if you are in your early days of diving, you can have a closer look at the Vyper Novo.
+Even if you are in your early days of diving, you can have a closer look at the Suunto Vyper Novo as the best diving computer for your needs.
 The air integration can be something you add later as it’s optional.
 The base device offers features that will be satisfactory for years to come!

 The Atomic Aquatics Cobalt2 is our pick for the best console-mounted dive computer.
 It’s feature-rich and offers a brilliant color display.
 It offers all the bells-and-whistles you could look for as a recreational diver that uses air or nitrox for diving and prefers the console setup over the wrist mount.